 1,500 companies employing over 30,000 employees

-Top employers include FCA, ABB Robotics, Magna, Almag Aluminum, BMP Metals, Brannon Steel, A Berger Precision, AFA Systems, SEW Eurodrive, Brampton Engineering
+Top employers include Stellantis, ABB Robotics, Magna, Almag Aluminum, BMP Metals, Brannon Steel, A Berger Precision, AFA Systems, SEW Eurodrive, Brampton Engineering

 Food & Beverage